Global Leadership Institute

 - Demonstrated experience and/or interest in community service

-- Ability to work with diverse groups of people
+- Enthusiasm to work with diverse groups of people

 As a middle school student, Minna Holleck read A Long Walk to Water, by Linda Sue Park, the New York Times bestseller about life in Sudan.
 The story stuck with Minna, and inspired her GLI Project.